hranYin/Courses-of-Acs-in-birmingham/README.md

 # Courses-of-Acs-in-birmingham
-recording the study live in Birmingham, especially the courses content and paper reading and competitions
+recording the study in Birmingham, especially the courses content and paper reading and competitions

 including: